Newsletter Subscribe

 Salamanca Markets

-Take a leisurely stroll through Hobart’s vibrant Salamanca Market, a quintessential weekend activity for families, couples or a fun outing with friends.
-Celebrating over 50 years, this iconic market boasts more than 300 stalls featuring an array of local goods, from unique records and handcrafted woodwork to the exquisite Leatherwood honey and artisanal whisky.
+Take a leisurely stroll through Hobart’s iconic Salamanca Market, a quintessential weekend activity for families, couples or a fun outing with friends.
+Celebrating over 50 years, this long-adored market boasts more than 300 stalls featuring an array of local goods, from unique records and handcrafted woodwork to the exquisite Leatherwood honey and artisanal whisky.

-Perfectly situated, you can seamlessly wander from one stall to the next, sampling goodies and savouring a cup of coffee.
+Perfectly situated for a Saturday well spent, you can seamlessly wander from one stall to the next, sampling goodies and savouring a cup of coffee.
 We’re eyeing up the delectable Lady Hester sourdough donuts on hand.

 Salamanca Place, Hobart

 Did you love our round-up of what’s on in Hobart this weekend?
-You’ll enjoy our foodie guides to Hobart, with the best barsrestaurants and cafes to explore around this magical city.
+You’ll enjoy our foodie guides to Hobart, with the best bars and most restaurants to explore around this magical city.

 You Might Like